renovate-bot/khulnasoft-lab-_-vulx/docs/docs/advanced/plugins.md

 # Plugins
-Trivy provides a plugin feature to allow others to extend the Trivy CLI without the need to change the Trivycode base.
+Vul provides a plugin feature to allow others to extend the Vul CLI without the need to change the Vulcode base.
 This plugin system was inspired by the plugin system used in [kubectl][kubectl], [Helm][helm], and [Conftest][conftest].

 ## Overview
-Trivy plugins are add-on tools that integrate seamlessly with Trivy.
+Vul plugins are add-on tools that integrate seamlessly with Vul.
-They provide a way to extend the core feature set of Trivy, but without requiring every new feature to be written in Go and added to the core tool.
+They provide a way to extend the core feature set of Vul, but without requiring every new feature to be written in Go and added to the core tool.

-- They can be added and removed from a Trivy installation without impacting the core Trivy tool.
+- They can be added and removed from a Vul installation without impacting the core Vul tool.
 - They can be written in any programming language.
-- They integrate with Trivy, and will show up in Trivy help and subcommands.
+- They integrate with Vul, and will show up in Vul help and subcommands.

 !!! warning
-    Trivy plugins available in public are not audited for security.
+    Vul plugins available in public are not audited for security.
     You should install and run third-party plugins at your own risk, since they are arbitrary programs running on your machine.